MWEC Program Standards and Documentation

 - Are the students interested in learning these skills?

-If the answers to the above questions are yes, then you will need to have the CTE representative from your school contact Sheila McCartney to begin the process of implementing a new program of study.
+If the answers to the above questions are yes, then you will need to have the CTE representative from your school contact Debbie Johnson to begin the process of implementing a new program of study.

 TECHNICAL SKILLS ASSESSMENT